Advanced Video Coding: Implementations

+A YouTube Stat that shows H.264 AVC and Opus.
+H.264 high quality up to 1080p 60fps for YouTube uploaded to render.

 In 2009, the HTML5 working group was split between supporters of Ogg Theora, a free video format which is thought to be unencumbered by patents, and H.264, which contains patented technology.
-As late as July 2009, Google and Apple were said to support H.264, while Mozilla and Opera support Ogg Theora (now Google, Mozilla and Opera all support Theora and WebM with VP8).
+As late as July 2009, Google and Apple were said to support H.264, while Mozilla and Opera support Ogg Theora (eventually Google, Mozilla and Opera all supported Theora and WebM with VP8, although Theora support was removed in 2023–2024).
 Microsoft, with the release of Internet Explorer 9, has added support for HTML 5 video encoded using H.264.
 At the Gartner Symposium/ITXpo in November 2010, Microsoft CEO Steve Ballmer answered the question "HTML 5 or Silverlight?" by saying "If you want to do something that is universal, there is no question the world is going HTML5."
 In January 2011, Google announced that they were pulling support for H.264 from their Chrome browser and supporting both Theora and WebM/VP8 to use only open formats.

 On March 18, 2012, Mozilla announced support for H.264 in Firefox on mobile devices, due to prevalence of H.264-encoded video and the increased power-efficiency of using dedicated H.264 decoder hardware common on such devices.
 On February 20, 2013, Mozilla implemented support in Firefox for decoding H.264 on Windows 7 and above.
 This feature relies on Windows' built in decoding libraries.
 Firefox 35.0, released on January 13, 2015, supports H.264 on OS X 10.6 and higher.

 On October 30, 2013, Rowan Trollope from Cisco Systems announced that Cisco would release both binaries and source code of an H.264 video codec called OpenH264 under the Simplified BSD license, and pay all royalties for its use to MPEG LA for any software projects that use Cisco's precompiled binaries, thus making Cisco's OpenH264 binaries free to use.
 However, any software projects that use Cisco's source code instead of its binaries would be legally responsible for paying all royalties to MPEG LA.
 Target CPU architectures include x86 and ARM, and target operating systems include Linux, Windows XP and later, Mac OS X, and Android; iOS was notably absent from this list, because it does not allow applications to fetch and install binary modules from the Internet.
 Also on October 30, 2013, Brendan Eich from Mozilla wrote that it would use Cisco's binaries in future versions of Firefox to add support for H.264 to Firefox where platform codecs are not available.
 Cisco published the source code to OpenH264 on December 9, 2013.

 Although iOS was not supported by the 2013 Cisco software release, Apple updated its Video Toolbox Framework with iOS 8 (released in September 2014) to provide direct access to hardware-based H.264/AVC video encoding and decoding.